-This guide is designed to give you an accurate price on what you can expect to be charged for stump removal.
-To be clear, we are talking about the root ball and a small part of the trees trunk protruding through the surface.
+This guide is designed to give you an accurate price on what you can expect to be charged for stump removal in your city.

 If you are, in fact, after a price on whole tree removal, including the stump, you will need to see our guide on tree removal costs.

 There are 2 main categories of stumps, palm stumps which are very soft and very easy to removal and everything else.
 Hardwood stumps are everything else.